 - If one your tires is loosing air — stop to install your spare before it heats up and you experience a blow-out, which will usually cause damage to a trailer

 - If the ambient temperature has risen considerably, you can still monitor your tires real air pressure to see if they actually exceed the pressures you see under normal circumstances.
 If the pressure in all of your trailer tires has started to go higher than you expect, than its time to slow down or even stop to investigate further.
+I’ve been known to stop and let air out of my tires if I know that ambient temperature has risen considerably.

 - When you have the opposite problem — you travel from hot weather into cold — you must be very careful not to let your tires fall below that minimum “cold” inflation pressure on the sidewall.
 Remember: air is what supports the trailer’s weight — if the tire doesn’t have the pressure listed on the sidewall, then it won’t support the weight listed on the sidewall.